- Sheriff's Office

 Explorer Post #25

-The Explorer program is an educational program for high school students, ages 14 - 20, with an interest in law enforcement.
-Once accepted into the program, Explorers attend an abbreviated law enforcement academy in the fall or spring.
+The Explorer program is an educational, volunteer program for high school and young adults, ages 14-21, with an interest in law enforcement.
+Once accepted into the program, Explorers attend a basic law enforcement academy in the fall or spring.
 Explorers also meet twice a month to learn about the law enforcement profession.

-Explorers can attend a regional conference each summer where they compete against Law Enforcement Explorers from multiple states.
+Explorers can attend a regional conference each summer where they compete against Law Enforcement Explorers from across the country.
 Explorers wear a distinguishable uniform, however, they do not carry weapons and they are not law enforcement officers.

 - 2.5 GPA